-Learning Development Teachers are able to provide flexible short-term support to children at all levels of need, either in the classroom or withdrawn for 1:1 or small groups.
-They are also able to provide a maximum of two 30 minutes sessions per subject for English and Maths for children at School Action.
+Learning Development Teachers are able to provide flexible short-term support to children at all levels of need, either in the classroom or withdrawn for 1:1 or small groups, with a a maximum of two 30 minutes sessions per subject for English and Maths for children at School Action.
 Learning Development Teachers plan closely with class teachers and specialist teachers, to ensure continuity and progression, effective reinforcement or preparation for new topics.

-Maths and English Subject Specialists may support specific year groups in class or by withdrawing individual pupils or small groups.
+Maths and English Subject Specialists may support pupils in class or by withdrawing individual pupils or small groups.